MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureCertificate.md

 ```

 ## DESCRIPTION
-The **Remove-AzureCertificate** cmdlet removes a certificate from an azure_2 service.
+The **Remove-AzureCertificate** cmdlet removes a certificate from an Azure service.

 ## EXAMPLES